Last updated May 25, 2018

 With parental consent, we may also use a kid's contact information to send the kid emails and messages with promotional information about new products and features, special offers, contests, and sweepstakes, as well as other interesting information concerning new products, events, and updates about Pokémon.
 Parents can always choose whether their kid may receive these promotional messages by visiting their account profile settings or contacting us.

 If a kid wins a prize from a sweepstakes, contest, or other promotional event, we will notify the parent at the parent's email address and request that the parent provide their postal address for the purpose of delivering the prize.
-With the appropriate consent, we may publish a winner's first name, city, state of residence, and country.
+With the appropriate consent, we may publish a winner's first name, city, state of residence, and country/region.

 Pokémon shares kids' personal information with the same entities and for the same purposes described in the general Privacy Notice.